Wambosa/rpg-world/README.md

 ### future
 _the multiplayer code works, and needs a total makeover. some starting points are here. although there are many more_
-- WARN: todo.
-	- there is a major clash in the player concept. at times it is a socket connection while other times its an actual instance of class Player
-	- the GameServer class should only be concerned with the socket connection. i'll need to verify this assumption and refactor the GameServer class for clarity
 - a better time sync (timezone mismatch? or unsynchronized clocks)
 	- until i improve the time sync in the code itself, removing time.windows.com is ideal
 	- replace with pool.ntp.org [lifehack](http://lifehacker.com/5819797/synchronize-your-windows-clock-with-an-alternative-time-server-to-increase-accuracy)